Loop corrections in Minkowski spacetime away from equilibrium. Part I. Late-time resummations: Discussion

 \acknowledgments

-We especially thank Raquel Ribeiro for initial collaboration and Daniel Boyanovsky for many insightful discussions.
+We especially thank Raquel Ribeiro for initial collaboration and Daniel Boyanovsky for many insightful discussions and comments on an earlier version of this paper.
 We also thank Yi-Zen Chu, John Collins, Liam Fitzpatrick, Archana Kamal, Sohyun Park, and Sarah Shandera for useful conversations.
 N.~A. and S.~C. were supported by the Department of Energy under award DE-SC0019515.
 S.~B. was supported by the National Science Foundation under award PHY-1505411, the Eberly research funds of Penn State, and the Urania E. Stott Fund of The Pittsburgh Foundation.